csxmli2016/w-plus-adapter/README.md

 # Parameters:
 -i: input path
 -o: save path
 -n: need alignment like FFHQ.
-This is for in the wild images.
+This is for in-the-wild images.
 -s: blind super-resolution using PSFRGAN.
-This is for low quality face images
+This is for low-quality face images
 ```

 ### Step 2: Stable Diffusion Generation Using Our $\mathcal{W}_+$ Adapter.